Written and first recorded by Hank Williams (B-side C&W #4 1949 |A-side C&W #43 1966).

 ‘The song was covered about seventy-two times by the time I did it.
 My dad loved Hank Williams’ music and he requested that I record the song.
 At the time, I was recording with a group known as the Triumphs and I wanted to sing R&B songs.
 However, being a good son, I recorded the song in three takes and it was placed on the B-side of a 45.
 Wouldn’t you know it, disc jockeys in Houston started playing the B-side and the record caught on and became a number 1 hit in Houston.
 At that point, Sceptor Records picked up the record from the tiny Pacemaker label and – thanks to my dad – I had my first national Top 10 record.
 Father really does know best.’

 “In 1976, Terry Bradshaw, at the time the starting quarterback of the Pittsburgh Steelers, recorded ‘I’m So Lonesome I Could Cry’.
-Bradshaw’s version was a Top-20 hit on the country charts.”
+Bradshaw’s version was a Top-20 hit on the Country singles charts.”

 B.J.
 Thomas, “I’m So Lonesome I Could Cry” (1966):